jsiny/jsiny.github.io/_posts/2019-07-04-setup-contact-form.md

 {% gist 838f4658b87635fca91333972b91f066 %}

-You'll notice that this layout is based on the default `page.html` template, and this allows us to do the following:
+You'll notice that this layout is based on the default `page.html` layout, and this allows us to do the following:

 * Automatically use the title attribute to create a `<h1>`